 Q: I have a plant in my lawn that spreads out like a mat in August and September.
 What can I do to control it?

-A: You have prostrate spurge, Euphorbia supina, also known as spotted spurge, Euphorbia maculata.
+A: You probably have prostrate spurge, Euphorbia supina, but you might have spotted spurge, Euphorbia maculata.

-It is classified as a summer broadleaf annual.
+Both are classified as summer broadleaf annuals.
 That means you can control it two ways: by applying an appropriate pre-emergent chemical or by spot-spraying each clump with a broadleaf weed killer when you notice it.

 Pre-emergent herbicides for spurge control in turf include pendimethalin (click for sources), dithiopyr (click for sources), and isoxaben (click for sources).
 Apply in late spring.
 You might need to make a second application 4 – 6 weeks later.

 You can also spot spray in summer with a broadleaf weedkiller (click for sources) like Weed B Gon (click for sources) or Bayer Season Long Weed Control (click for sources).

 The weed is also easy to pull by hand.